Primark spring homeware is in stores now and it's hot!

 Give your bedroom a tropical vibe with the addition of this palm print bed linen.
 The large-scale leaf print sits on a pink background.
 Pair with the Flamingo and Palm tree print cushions for an ultra kitsch look.

-Hero pieces from the new collection have to be the funky shaped neon lights; with a flamingo (above) and catcus (below) design.
-These cool lights are bound to sell out fast at Primark’s bargain prices!
+Hero pieces from the new collection have to be the funky shaped neon lights; with a flamingo (above) and catcus design (below).
+These cool lights are bound to sell out fast, especially at Primark’s bargain prices!

 Here’s another reason they will sell out quick; Neon lights are the latest must-have home accessory

-The bohemian Cali feel running through this collection continues with old-school clocks, metallic mirrors and quirky photo frames.
+The bohemian Cali vibes running through this collection continues with old-school clocks, metallic mirrors and quirky photo frames.
 Don’t shy away from bold contrasting tones – by pairing leafy greens with pretty pinks, and sunshine yellow brights with shades of aqua.

 The pairing of pink and aqua works beautifully on this two-tone sequin cushion, that you simply brush to display your chosen of the two shades.